Bistrel2002/MOONSHOT-PROJECT/My Research.md

 ## LINK BETWEEN THE TWO FUNTIONS

-    For this project i decided to take two project and make one with several, functionalities, then the question is what is the link between the home monitoring system and the smart personal assistant ?
-As i just later un mentioned above, the function of the camera monitoring system, A link between the first and second function be done as follow: each time the Camera detect a situation that requires an intervention, send the information to the smart personal assistant, and this authomatically contact loveones like family members, or caregivers for them to intervain immediately.
+    For this project i decided to take two project and make one with several functionalities, then the question is what is the link between the home monitoring system and the smart personal assistant ?
+As i just later un mentioned above, the function of the camera monitoring system, a link between the first and second function be done as follow: each time the Camera detect a situation that requires an intervention, send the information to the smart personal assistant, and this authomatically contact loveones like family members, or caregivers for them to intervain immediately.
 And lastly the the captured image and videos, will be stored in the cloud of the smart personal assistant, and will be easily accessed remotely by the family members or caregivers anytime they wishes to check at the elderly-person health or well-being.

 ### WHY DID I DECIDED TO CHOOSE THIS
     Now our days many, elderly person lives alone and they have nobody to assist them in their daily routine, some of them have lost of memories, and they need some particular cargiver or family member who will constantly come and visit them just to check their well-being.
 And this is sometime painfull for people who live several km away from their old age person, so with this project I'm trying to help those people to be constantly updated about the well-being of their relatives without been physicaly present, and also get access to quick emergency each time there is a critical situation just by authomatically contact the caregiver or the family member who in turns contact immediately the emmergency.